home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-card.md

 In our example card we defined a card with the tag `content-card-example` (see last line), so our card type will be `custom:content-card-example`.
 And because you created the file in your `<config>/www` directory, it will be accessible in your browser via the url `/local/` (if you have recently added the www folder you will need to re-start Home Assistant for files to be picked up).

-Add a resource to your Lovelace config with URL `/local/content-card-example.js` and type `module`.
+[Add a resource to your Lovelace configuration](/docs/frontend/custom-ui/registering-resources) with URL `/local/content-card-example.js` and type `module`.

 You can then use your card in your Lovelace configuration: